 Transfer of Funds to Other Institutions: WARF funds are provided to the University to enhance our research enterprise and sustain our competitive edge.
 We cannot transfer funds to other institutions through subawards or other transfer mechanisms.
 Funds should be expended for UW–Madison research and scholarship expenses (these costs may include purchase of defined services from other institutions.)

-University Equipment and Supplies: Any equipment or major supplies purchased with OVCRGE retention funds remain the property of the UW–Madison.
+University Equipment and Supplies: Any equipment or major supplies purchased with OVCRGE funds remain the property of the UW–Madison.
 Further information regarding University Titled Property can be found on the Accounting Services website.

 Administration of Awards